Established by INASP in 2007. Managed by Tribhuvan University Central Library.

 Services for researchers

 The journals are listed alphabetically, to help researchers find journals of relevance, and allow browsing of the journals.
 The website has a sophisticated searching tool, to help researchers locate articles of interest and relevance to their area of study.
 Email alerts also provide a reminder service, to alert researchers to newly-published issues from their selected titles.
 Each journal has its own home page, where researchers can find information about the aims and scope of the journal, and information on how to submit articles to each journal.
 If the journal is available in print, information about how to obtain copies is also given.
 Many journals publish in full text online.
-Others publish their full text at another website - links are provided from each article abstract page.
-Researchers should also take note of the Research Support Tool which accompanies the abstracts of each article.
-The links from the red box to the right of each Abstract screen are designed to support the reading and use of the abstracts.
-Tools offered include information about the authors, quick and easy links to allow identification of further articles from other websites, definition of difficult terms using online dictionaries (simply click twice on any word in the abstract), and the automatic generation of citations to the article using "Capture Cite."
-We encourage you to make use of these tools to enhance your research.
+Some publish their full text at another website - links are provided from each article abstract page.
 Please remember to contact the journals directly if you have any questions for them - NepJOL is not the publisher of these journals.

 History of NepJOL